The Burroughs Wellcome Fund Physician-Scientist Institutional Award (BWF PSIA)

 - Eligibility to apply for a new NIH early career award (K38 Stimulating Access to Research in Residency Transition Scholar)

-- Eligibility to apply for the NIH loan repayment program
+- Eligibility to apply for the NIH Loan Repayment Program

 The Robert J. Lefkowitz Society

 The Robert J. Lefkowitz Society provides a home for MD and MD/PhD post-graduate trainees in the Duke University School of Medicine, and who are pursuing careers with a primary focus on basic and translational research as physician-investigators.
-Through formal and informal mentoring relationships, the Lefkowitz Society provides promising post-graduate trainees with a greater understanding of how to develop successful academic careers.
+Through formal and informal mentoring relationship, the Lefkowitz Society provides promising post-graduate trainees with a greater understanding of how to develop successful academic careers.

-Physician-Scientist Strong Start Awards Program
+Physician-Scientist Strong Start Award Program

 Duke Clinical and Translational Science Institute